Kahn/freetel/easy-asterisk-gui/README.txt

 and IP Phones are automatically detected, and no knowledge of Asterisk configuration is required.

-Easy Asterisk is "unfeatured" - many of the Asterisk features are not available.
+Easy Asterisk is "unfeatured" - many of the Asterisk options are not available.
 Instead it tries to make very basic, very common Asterisk installations fast and simple, for example: